ntaparia/Pyspark/README.md

-# Pyspark
+# PySpark
-pyspark graduate admissions
+I used pyspark to predict graduate admissions.
+My chances are not good. ;)